 The TRPLF is a non-profit organization formed in 2014 to plan, build, and oversee operations of the Theodore Roosevelt Presidential Library in Dickinson, ND.

 About the Foundation

 The Theodore Roosevelt Presidential Library Foundation is a non-profit organization that is planning, building, and overseeing operations of the Theodore Roosevelt Presidential Library.
-The Presidential Library Foundation board of directors includes local and nationwide leaders who contribute time, resources, organizational skills, and vision while overseeing accountability for the Theodore Roosevelt Presidential Library.
+The Presidential Library Foundation board of trustees includes local and nationwide leaders who contribute time, resources, organizational skills, and vision while overseeing accountability for the Theodore Roosevelt Presidential Library.